LUUMS Symphony Orchestra 2023/24

-LUUMS Symphony Orchestra, or ‘Symph’ as it is more fondly known, has around 70 auditioned positions up for grabs – including strings, woodwind, brass and percussion.
-This friendly, sociable and hard-working orchestra is a really great ensemble to get involved with.
-Having already undertaken ambitious projects, such as Berlioz’s Symphonie Fantastique and Tchaikovsky’s Romeo and Juliet, this year’s repertoire will be no less challenging!
-There is a lot of exciting and varied repertoire planned, ranging from the staples of the classical world, to some of the lesser known works.
-We perform 3 local concerts a year, and also go on tour every summer to a major European destination which is a definite highlight!
-It requires real dedication to be a member of our team, but this just makes the experience all the more rewarding, and our many social events and trips to the pub after rehearsals even more enjoyable Being part of an ensemble like Symph is a fantastic way of making friends with like-minded people, who enjoy working together to perform great repertoire.
-Auditions for the Symphony Orchestra 2019/20 have now closed.
-Thank you to everyone who auditioned, and congratulations to this year's orchestra!
-Thursdays 7.00pm – 9.30pm Clothworkers Centenary Concert Hall, School of Music
+LUUMS Symphony Orchestra, or ‘Symph’ as it is more fondly known, has around 70 auditioned positions up for grabs – including strings, woodwind, brass, and percussion.
+This friendly, sociable, and hard-working orchestra is a really great ensemble to get involved with.
+Having already undertaken ambitious projects, such as Mahler’s Symphony No.1 and Shostakovich’s Symphony No. 5, this year’s repertoire will be no less challenging!
+There is a lot of exciting and varied repertoire planned, ranging from Tchaikovsky’s Nutcracker Suite to Verdi’s Overture – La Forza del Destino.
+We perform 3 local concerts a year and go on tour every summer to a major European destination which is a definite highlight!
+It requires real dedication to be a member of our team, but this just makes the experience all the more rewarding; and our many social events and trips to the pub after rehearsals even more enjoyable Being part of an ensemble like Symph is a fantastic way of making friends with like-minded people, who enjoy working together to perform great repertoire.
+Every year we also run a concerto competition.
+This gives the opportunity for a Leeds student to perform a whole concerto with the Orchestra.

 Thursdays 7.00pm – 9.30pm